-- Ensures that each Firefighter is trained and certified in the safe use and handling of the multiple Crash Fire Rescue apparatus, including the Oshkosh Striker with Advanced Fire Suppression Systems;
+- Ensures successful completion of assigned training and certification in the safe use and handling of the multiple crash fire rescue apparatus, including the Oshkosh Striker with Advanced Fire Suppression Systems;

-- Ensures that each Firefighter is trained and certified in the safe use, handling and maintenance of the Draeger Self-Contained Breathing Apparatus (SCBA);
+- Ensures successful completion of assigned training and certification in the safe use, handling and maintenance of the Draeger Self-Contained Breathing Apparatus (SCBA);

-- Ensures that each Firefighter is trained in the safe use and handling of, but not limited to:
+- Ensures successful completion of assigned training and certification in the safe use and handling of, but not limited to:

-- Hydraulic spreaders and shears ('jaws of life');
+- Hydraulic spreaders and shears ('jaws of life'),

-- Hydraulic rams;
+- Hydraulic rams,

-- Cut-off saws;
+- Cut-off saws,

-- Chainsaws;
+- Chainsaws,

-- Power generating and lighting systems;
+- Power generating and lighting systems,

-- Multi-Casualty Incident Response trailer;
+- Multi-Casualty Incident Response trailer,

-- Hazardous Materials Spill kit Trailer;
+- Hazardous Materials Spill Kit trailer,

-- Drafting systems;
+- Drafting systems,

-- Portable fire extinguishers (including large-wheeled extinguishers);
+- Portable fire extinguishers (including large-wheeled extinguishers),

-- Foam eductors;
+- Foam eductors,

-- Ladders;
+- Ladders,

-- Ropes and knots;
+- Ropes and knots,

-- Radio and communication equipment;
+- Radio and communication equipment,

-- Pneumatic hand tools; and,
+- Pneumatic hand tools,

-- Multitude of hand tools (shovels, brooms, pike poles, rakes, axes, sledge hammers, bolt cutters, etc.).
+- Multitude of hand tools (shovels, brooms, pike poles, rakes, axes, sledge hammers, bolt cutters, etc.); and,

-- Ensures that required training documents are completed correctly and accurately in accordance with CARs and department SOGs.
+- Ensures that required training documents are completed correctly and accurately in accordance with CARs and department SOG's.

-4. Ensures routine maintenance and evaluation of all specialty tools, specialty appliances, specialty equipment and CFR vehicles is scheduled, completed and documented as required.
+4. Responsible to ensure the routine maintenance and evaluation of all specialty tools, specialty appliances, specialty equipment and CFR vehicles is scheduled, completed and documented as required.

-- Daily inspection and maintenance of:
+- Daily Inspection and Maintenance of:

-- CFR vehicles;
+- CFR vehicles,

-- Wildlife mitigation devices inspection;
+- Wildlife mitigation devices inspection,

-- Physical fitness equipment;
+- Physical fitness equipment,

-- SCBA; and,
+- SCBA, and,

 - Fuel supply, storage and delivery systems.

 - Weekly inspection and maintenance of:

-- Crash alarm (emergency alerting system);
+- Crash alarm (Emergency Alerting System),

-- Fire hydrants;
+- Fire hydrants,

-- Wheeled extinguishers; and,
+- Wheeled extinguishers, and,

 - Communication systems (radios).

 - Monthly inspection and maintenance of:

-- AED's (Automated External Defibrillator);
+- AED's (Automated External Defibrillator),

-- First Aid kits;
+- First Aid kits,

-- Eye wash stations;
+- Eye wash stations,

-- Hydraulic spreaders and shears ('jaws of life');
+- Hydraulic spreaders and shears ('jaws of life'),

-- Defibrillator;
+- Defibrillator,

-- Hydraulic rams;
+- Hydraulic rams,

-- Cut-off saws;
+- Cut-off saws,

-- Chainsaws;
+- Chainsaws,

-- Power generating and lighting systems;
+- Power generating and lighting systems,

-- Multi-Casualty Incident Response trailer;
+- Multi-Casualty Incident Response trailer,

-- Hazardous Materials Spill kit Trailer;
+- Hazardous Materials Spill Kit trailer,

-- Drafting systems;
+- Drafting systems,

-- Portable fire extinguishers (including large-wheeled extinguishers);
+- Portable fire extinguishers (including large-wheeled extinguishers),

-- Foam eductors;
+- Foam eductors,

-- Ladders;
+- Ladders,

-- Ropes and knots;
+- Ropes and knots,

-- Radio and communication equipment;
+- Radio and communication equipment,

-- Pneumatic hand tools; and,
+- Pneumatic hand tools, and,

-- Multitude of hand tools (shovels, brooms, pike poles, rakes, axes, sledge hammers, bolt cutters, etc.).
+- Multitude of hand tools (shovels, brooms, pike poles, rakes, axes, sledge hammers, bolt cutters, etc.);

-- Annual inspection and maintenance of:
+- Annual inspection and maintenance of

 - Apparatus CARs certification:

 - Discharge testing,

 - Foam testing,

 - Dry-Chem testing,

-- Response time testing, and
+- Response time testing,

-- Hose testing.
+- Hose testing, and,

-- Ensures that required documentation is completed correctly and accurately in accordance with CARs and department SOGs.
+- Ensures that required documentation is completed correctly and accurately in accordance with CARs and department SOG's.

-5. Promotes and supervises subordinates to ensure understanding and active participation of the Airport Security Program (ASP), the Apron Management and Safety Plan (AMSP) and the Airside Vehicle Operators Permit (AVOP).
+5. Responsible to promote and ensure their understanding and actively participate in the Airport Security Program (ASP), the Apron Management and Safety Plan (AMSP) and the Airside Vehicle Operators Permit (AVOP).

-- Maintains a security presence on the Main Apron and airside security access points; - Ensures that persons with access to the Restricted Areas have the appropriate authority in accordance with the TC Security Regulations; - When required, maintains a security presence in the Air Terminal Building, the Combined Services Building and the Aerodrome; - When required, enforces the ASP, the AMSP and the AVOP program;
+- Maintains a security presence on the Main Apron and airside security access points; - Ensures that persons with access to the Restricted Areas have the appropriate

-- Ensure that all General Aviation (GA) parking is documented and submitted to the appropriate department for billing purposes; - Conducts investigations in accordance with the ASP and the AMSP; - Supervises the testing of AVOP students by subordinates to ensure compliance of the AVOP program; - Arranges escorting duties as required to ensure compliance with the TC Security Regulations and the AVOP program; and, - Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs and department SOGs.
+- authority in accordance with the TC Security Regulations; - When required, maintains a security presence in the Air Terminal Building, the Combined Services Building and the Aerodrome; - When required, enforces the ASP, the AMSP and the AVOP program; - Ensures that all General Aviation (GA) parking is documented and submitted to the appropriate department for billing purposes; - Conducts investigations in accordance with the ASP and the AMSP; - Supervises the testing of AVOP students by subordinates to ensure compliance of the AVOP program; - Arranges escorting duties as required to ensure compliance with the TC Security Regulations and the AVOP program; and, - Ensures that required documentation is completed correctly and accurately in accordance with TC, CARs and department SOG's.

-6. In co-ordination with, or with direction from the Fire Chief, the Fire Captain is responsible for organizing, scheduling and leading in the instruction of fire and life safety education programs.
-These programs are available and utilized by GNWT departments, airport partners, military, schools and outside agencies.
-Including but not limited to:
+6. In co-ordination with, or with direction from the Fire Chief or the Fire Captain, the Firefighter is responsible to organize, schedule and lead in the instruction of fire and life safety education programs.
+These programs are available and utilized by GNWT Departments, airport partners, military, schools and outside agencies, including but not limited to: